thananan-siangaek-gif/My-Engineering-Workspace/2_Academic/Projects/POWER ELEC PCB/LEARNING_JOURNEY.md

 ---

+### Day 13 -- September 22, 2026

+**Topics Covered:**
+- Attempted to simulate INA240A2 current sensing in LTspice.
+- Encountered severe roadblocks with SPICE model compatibility and library imports.
+- Strategic pivot: Decided to remove the INA240A2 from the main PCB design to unblock progress.
+- Designed Kelvin connection test nodes for the shunt resistor to allow external module testing later.

+**Key Takeaways:**
+1. **Tooling Frustration vs. Project Goals:** Spent 4 hours fighting LTspice library imports for the INA240A2.
+Realized that getting bogged down in simulation tool issues was derailing the primary goal of completing the schematic and PCB layout.
+2. **Pragmatic Pivoting (Divide and Conquer):** Decided to remove the INA240A2 from the main PCB.
+Instead, the PCB will feature dedicated, properly routed Kelvin test nodes for the 10mΩ shunt resistor.
+This allows an off-the-shelf INA240A2 breakout module to be connected externally for testing and validation.
+3. **Importance of Kelvin Connections:** Even for test nodes, proper 4-wire (Kelvin) routing is critical.
+The sense traces must be routed directly from the inner pads of the shunt resistor footprint, separate from the high-current power traces, to avoid measuring the voltage drop of the PCB traces and solder joints.
+4. **"Done is Better Than Perfect":** Waiting for a perfect simulation is a trap.
+Building the physical board with test points allows for real-world validation, which is ultimately more valuable than a finicky simulation.

+**Activities:**
+- [x] Attempted INA240A2 SPICE model import in LTspice (unsuccessful after 4 hours).
+- [x] Made the strategic decision to defer INA240A2 integration to an external module.
+- [x] Updated the EasyEDA schematic plan to include 4-wire Kelvin test nodes for the current shunt.
+- [x] Regained momentum to proceed with the main 4-switch power stage schematic capture.

+**Open Questions:**
+- What is the best off-the-shelf INA240A2 breakout module for prototyping?
+- How to ensure the external module's ground reference aligns perfectly with the PCB's low-side shunt reference?

+**Resources Used:**
+- LTspice (attempted)
+- INA240A2 Datasheet (for Kelvin connection guidelines)
+- Personal project management and prioritization

+---

 ## Architecture Exploration Log

 This section documents alternative architectures and expansion ideas considered during the project, preserved for future reference or scope expansion after the primary prototype is functional.